Certificate of attestation

 - You must hold a current practising certificate.

-- You must have an up-to-date address in your mySRA profile.
+- You must have an up-to-date address in your mySRA.

-- If you are requesting the certificate on someone else’s behalf, you should ask them to confirm that they are on the roll, have a current practising certificate and have a work address in their mySRA profile.
+- If you are requesting the certificate on someone else’s behalf, ask them to confirm the details above.